uptane/papers/uptane-whitepaper.md

 To prevent these attacks, a secure over-the-air update system must do more than sign the contents of updates.
 While a cryptographic signature provides some protection against an arbitrary software attack, this strategy alone is not enough to protect against the other attacks enumerated above.
 In addition, the signing key is a single point of failure for the system.
 If an attacker gets control of this key, they have full control of all updatable ECUs.

-Instead, over-the-air updates require a solution that addresses all of the above attacks, and is compromise resilient.
+Instead, over-the-air updates require a solution that addresses all of the above attacks and is compromise resilient.
 With compromise resilience, a compromised repository or signing key is not sufficient to compromise the security of the entire system.
-In addition, compromise resilient systems have built in mechanisms to recover from a compromise.
+In addition, compromise resilient systems have built-in mechanisms to recover from a compromise.

 One of the strengths of Uptane is that it designed to work with existing systems rather than replacing such systems.
 It's a hallmark of this approach that Uptane never fights against best practices, but rather expands and/or improves the best practices of highly resilient software.